 - While the veggies are cooking, add eggs,milk and spices to a large prep bowl and whisk to combine.

 - When the veggies are cooked, add to the bowl of eggs and stir to combine.

 - Spray a half baking sheet with cooking spray then add the egg and veggie mixture.

 - Cook the eggs in a preheated oven at 300 degrees F for 15 minutes or until eggs are cooked through aren’t runny.

 - Once the eggs are cooked, remove from the oven and cut into twelve circles using a round cookie cutter, or biscuit cutter.
 Discard extra eggs, or add to the sandwiches for extra egg-y goodness!

 - On an English muffin add one egg round, one slice of cheese and one piece of Canadian bacon then wrap in foil and store in a large freezer or storage bag.
-Repeat until all twelve sandwiches are stacked and wrapped.
+Repeat until all twelve make ahead sandwiches are stacked and wrapped.

 - Store in the fridge or freezer following storage instructions below.

 Meat ideas for make ahead sandwiches: Some other great meat options besides for these meal prep breakfast sandwiches include bacon, sausage, or just leaving the meat off completely.
 You could use traditional pork sausage and bacon, or you could use a turkey or chicken variety.